pathunstrom/game-world-championship/rules/index.md

 Follow the following steps:

-1. Reduce the damage amount by 1 and flip the top card of their deck into their discard pile.
+1. Flip the top card of their deck into their discard pile.
 2. The Attacking Player may play reactions "When an opponent reveals a card for damage."
 3. That Blocking Player may play reactions "When you reveal a card for damage."
-4. Look in the top right corner of the card for defense icons, reduce the remaining damage by the number there.
+4. Reduce damage by the combination of the base Defense value + your character defense value + any bonus defense.
 5. If the defense icons exactly match the remaining damage, put the card in your hand.
 (Perfect Defense)
 6. If the defense card has a defense trigger, resolve it now.
 7. Discard the card as damage.